aimee-mcneil-melville/ToDo-Full-Stack/README.md

 The `authenticare/server` package exports a `getTokenDecoder` function that returns an Express middleware function that we can use our routes.
 For the fruit routes, you just need to replace the fake `decodeToken` function with the one from `authenticare`.
 [Check out the docs](https://github.com/don-smith/authenticare/blob/master/docs/server/getTokenDecoder.md) to see an example.
 Each of the `PUT`, `POST` and `DELETE` routes already have the `getTokenDecoder` function in place.
 So now you can try to add, update or delete some fruit from the UI and you should see errors in the developer tools console.

+> Note: At this point you will not be able to add, update or delete fruits because the routes are protected and you're not yet sending the token in the requests.
+That's what you'll do in the next step.
+If you try, you will get an HTTP `401` (bad request - JWT malformed) response, which is exactly what you want.

 Now is a good time to commit your changes and swap driver/navigator.